UK house price growth slowed in 2023, raising doubts about BoE policy effectiveness.

 Can the UK Government Stop a House Price Crash?

-The prospect of a house price crash in the UK raises concerns not only for homeowners but also for various industries that rely on a vibrant property market.
-According to Heather Powell, head of property and a partner at the tax and advisory firm Blick Rothenberg, there’s a need for government intervention to prevent further price declines and safeguard the market.
+The prospect of a house price crash in the UK raises concerns for homeowners and various industries that rely on a vibrant property market.
+According to Heather Powell, head of property and a partner at the tax and advisory firm Blick Rothenberg, government intervention is needed to prevent further price declines and safeguard the market.

 Powell emphasizes the importance of implementing schemes to reinvigorate the property market, stating, “The continuing decline in residential property sales highlights the sluggish pace of recovery for industries tied to a healthy property market.
 The government must take action promptly to reenergize this essential aspect of the UK economy.”